 BodyShred is a 60-Day program and Body Revolution is a 90-Day program.
-I would say the BodyShred workouts are tougher and the moves are definitely more challenging in the final workouts.
+I would say the BodyShred workouts are tougher and the moves are definitely more challenging.
 Also, the BodyShred diet is slightly less restrictive and I found a little easier to stick to.

 My Experience and Opinions

 I enjoyed this program immensely.
 It was definitely challenging, but even at a more beginner fitness level post-baby, I found it doable with the modifications shown.
 Week 1 I had to do a few of the modified moves, but by week 2 I was already feeling stronger and able to do most of the full moves.
 Although a bit apprehensive about the new workouts for weeks 3 and 4, I found I was ready for them!
 But, by weeks 5 and 6 I did have to modify a few moves again and found myself modifying quite a bit in weeks 7 and 8 (especially in those crazy push-up variations!).

 I think were I to take this on again at a beginner fitness level I would do each 2-week level for 3 weeks.
 That would have perfectly suited my abilities.
 Pre-baby, post Body Revolution I would have had no issues though.
 So, depending on your fitness level, keep that in mind.
 If you need to modify moves or lengthen the schedule to feel ready to take on the next level: do it!